runs-on/runs-on/README.md

 - CloudFormation template
 - Public compatible AMIs for AWS

-With a Sponsorship license, you also get access to the source code of these components:
+With a Sponsorship license, you get full access to the entire source code of RunsOn: server + agent, and can even modify it for internal use.

-- RunsOn server
-- RunsOn agent

 ## Author